devdogio/RucksackDocs/APIDocs/Collections/CollectionSlot.md

 ## LayoutCollectionSlot

-The ILayoutCollectionSlot interface allows you to immplement your own layout collection slot.
-By defaul the `LayoutCollectionSlot<T>` is used.
+The ILayoutCollectionSlot interface allows you to implement your own layout collection slot.
+By default the `LayoutCollectionSlot<T>` is used.

 ```csharp
 using System;